NAllmi/pavimentados/README.md

 ## Instalation
 ---

-To install you can use the following commands
+To install you can use the following commands:

 ```
 pip install pavimentados
 ```

-The next step is to download the model artifact and decompress it to any folder.
+The next step is to download the model artifact and decompress it.

 ```
 wget -O models.tar.gz https://github.com/EL-BID/pavimentados/raw/feature/v0.32.0/models/model_20240807.tar.gz?download=